webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Incomparable-Pilot.md

 ---
 aliases:
-- Incomparable Pilot
+- "Incomparable Pilot"
 tags:
-- Compendium/CSRD/en/Rules/Abilities
+- Compendium/CSRD/en/Abilities
 - Ability
 - Ability/Enabler
-- Ability/Cost/0
+- Ability/Cost/NA
 - Ability/Tier/Mid
 - Ability/Categories/Meta
 ---

 ## Incomparable Pilot
+>**Enabler**

 While on a starcraft you own or have a direct connection with, your Might Edge, Speed Edge, and Intellect Edge increase by 1.
 When you make a recovery roll on a starcraft you're familiar with, you recover 5 additional points.
 Enabler.